This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

-After reading this document, you should understand:
+After reading this document, you must understand:

 An exclusion set is a list of directories, file extensions, file paths, processes, threat names, applications, or indicators of compromise that you do not want the connector to scan or convict.
 Exclusions need to be carefully crafted to ensure a balance of performance and security on a machine when endpoint protection such as Secure Endpoint is enabled.
 This article describes exclusions for Secure Endpoint Cloud, TETRA, SPP, and MAP.